amkimian/datahub_js/docs/DataApi.md

 <a name="putKVData"></a>
 # **putKVData**
-> GeneralStatus putKVData(apiKey, owner, dataset, release, element, fields)
+> GeneralStatus putKVData(apiKey, elementcode, fields)